-This is because the PVC is more expensive compared to the binder which a common product.
+This is because the PVC is more expensive compared to the binder which is a common product.

-This means that a cheap paint may have a higher percentage of binder or lower PVC percentage which means you get a durable paint, but one that is not as colorful and may be more reflective that desired.
+This means that a cheap paint may have a higher percentage of binder or lower PVC percentage which means you get durable paint, but one that is not as colorful and may be more reflective than desired.